nix-tricks/nix-prompt/README.md

 </details>

 > [!TIP]
-> Repeat for the root user and other users (local & remote)
+> Repeat the process for the **root user** to be able to use the alternate color scheme.
+Install on **remote hosts** and customize the colors in the script to be able to use the prompt via SSH.

 *(Don't forget to **restart your terminal session** after installation!)*